starkandwayne-attic/starkandwayne.github.com/_posts/2012-11-14-combining-cloud-foundry-stager-and-dea.md

 ---
 {% include JB/setup %}

+{% highlight text %}
+Note: This article discusses DEA v1, which has been superceded by DEA v2.
+{% endhighlight %}

 We are going to run the small set of services and a script that composes them together.

 ## Quick demo